The terms MENTAL HEALTH and MENTAL HEALTH CHALLENGES have different meanings for different people.

 In Australia, the field of mental health describes an area of health that focuses on the psychological, emotional and behavioural wellbeing of the population.

-At HelpingMinds, we would like to differentiate between mental health and mental ill-health.
-Mental health refers to a balanced state of mind, whilst mental ill-health indicates that something is off-balance, off-centre and it is impacting on someone’s ability to live a normal life.
+At HelpingMinds, we would like to differentiate between mental health and mental health challenges.
+Mental health refers to a balanced state of mind, whilst mental health challenge indicates that something is off-balance, off-centre and it is impacting on someone’s ability to live a normal life.

-Identifying the different types of mental health illnesses and understanding the challenges that come with each can help you and your family safeguard your mental health or properly manage short-term or long-term mental health challenges.
+Identifying the different types of mental health challenges and understanding the unique difficulties associated with each can empower you and your family to safeguard your mental well-being and effectively manage both short-term and long-term mental health concerns.

 Experiencing mental health challenges can develop from a very young age that is why it is necessary for a suspected person to be professionally assessed by a medical practitioner so that they can be given proper treatment early on.
 A diagnosis involves systematic interviews alongside ruling out other behavioural and mental health conditions.
 Often, signs and symptoms must be a recurring experience for the person to be diagnosed with the mental health condition.